Learning Objectives

 You’ll notice that the variables created have a lot of

-s - that’s because there are missing data.
+NAs - that’s because there are missing data.
 If you wanted

-to remove those, you could insert a filter()
+to remove those, you could insert a filter() in the pipe

 chain: